 You can choose from three different animal designs (lion, cat, or sheep), which all make a subtle yet adorable addition to any room.

 The Levana Oma Sense Portable Baby Breathing Monitor is a device that your baby wears.
-It’s a tiny monitor that you clip onto your baby’s clothing as they sleep.
+It’s a tiny baby monitor that you clip onto your baby’s clothing as they sleep.

-The monitor’s small size makes it super portable, meaning you can take it on vacation or to other people’s houses with no fuss.
+The baby monitor’s small size makes it super portable, meaning you can take it on vacation or to other people’s houses with no fuss.
 It doesn’t have any annoying cords and is entirely battery-operated.

 Despite its size, it still packs a major punch when it comes to monitoring your child’s breathing and movement.
 Using a number of sensors and algorithms, the device analyzes your baby’s breathing movements every 80 milliseconds.

 If it doesn’t detect movement for 15 seconds, it will trigger an alarm, vibrations, and LED lights.
 This first round of alarms is designed to wake your baby up.
 The vibrations are a particularly useful addition for this since the unit is attached directly to your child’s clothing.

 If your baby doesn’t wake up within five seconds, the monitor will sound a louder emergency alarm to alert parents or babysitters.
 Without the use of apps, separate devices, or wireless connections, you’ll have peace of mind that nothing will affect the reliability of the monitor.

 This monitor is ideal for newborns, premature babies, or kids with sleep apnea.
 A great feature is the one-handed operation, which means you can attach, adjust, and remove it easily.